GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 6. ABC Gospel Presentation

 The greatest problem of man is sin, and it leads to the second death.
 The solution to sin and death is Jesus’ blood and resurrection.
-Salvation is a FREE gift of God, not by boasting of good deeds.
+Salvation is a FREE gift of God.
 (Ephesians 2:8-9)

 The greatest problem of man is sin, and it leads to the second death.

-The first step is to humble yourself before a Holy and Just God.
+First, one must humble himself before God.
 Admit that you are a sinner, and you NEED a savior.

 - Romans 3:23 (All have sinned)